Humming-Tacos/XGeneration/README.md

 # XGeneration
-## The AI Composition package for Humming Tacos
+## The AI Composition Package for Humming Tacos

 Only for model inference.
 The training and preprocessing scripts are removed.